caysonjh/iDose_Prediction_Model/README.md

 ### 3. Install VSCode

 Once Anaconda has been installed, install [VSCode](https://code.visualstudio.com/download), which serves as a code/text editor and will be the platform through which we run the program.
 Open VSCode through the anaconda navigator.
+Note that you will need to open VSCode through the Anaconda navigator each time so that the environment will be loaded correctly.

 ### 4. Install Required Packages